openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 required for the upgrade, so that they aren't garbage collected by kubelet and CRI-O.

+In addition when the CRI-O service is upgraded and restarted it removes all the images.
+This used to be done by the `crio-wipe` service, but is now done internally by CRI-O. It can be avoided setting the `version_file_persist` configuration parameter to "", but that would affect all images, not just the pinned ones.
+This behavior needs to be changed so that pinned images aren't removed, regardless of the value of `version_file_persist`.

 The changes to pin the images will be done in a `/etc/crio/crio.conf.d/pin.conf` file, something like this: